ianmicheal/SDL-1.2.1.3DC/SDLGLdc-examples/readme.md

 ### Historical Context

 Back in 2004/2008, SDL integration on the Dreamcast was severely limited:
-- Only worked with KGLX
+- Only worked with KGLX + OLD LIBGL BUGGY
 - Supported a very restricted subset of OpenGL 1.2
 - Hardware rendering capabilities were underutilized